viperproject/prusti-assistant/README.md

 By default, Prusti transparently caches verification requests.
 To clear the cache, it's enough to restart the Prusti server with the commands described above.

+## Prusti verification flags

+The verification flags of Prusti can be configured in a `Prusti.toml` file.
+Its location should be the following:

+* When verifying a standalone Rust file, `Prusti.toml` should be placed in the same folder of the verified file.
+* When verifying a Rust crate, `Prusti.toml` should be placed in the innermost folder that (1) contains a `Cargo.toml` file and (2) transitively contains the current active file in the IDE.

+In addition, due to a technical limitation the Prusti server reads its configuration flags from the `Prusti.toml` placed in the root of the IDE workspace (i.e. the navigation panel on the left).
+When modifying this file, it is necessary to manually restart the server.
+The server uses only a few of Prusti's flags, mainly to configure the verification cache and to decide whether to dump Viper files for debugging.

+The list of the supported Prusti flags is available [here](https://viperproject.github.io/prusti-dev/dev-guide/config/flags.html), in Prusti's developer guide.
+Note that by setting these flags in the wrong way it is possible to get incorrect verification results.
+Many flags only exist of debugging reasons and to provide workarounds in selected cases.

 ## Troubleshooting

 If Prusti fails to run, you can inspect Prusti's log from VS Code (View -> Output -> Prusti Assistant) and see if one of the following solutions applies to you.